sumisos/gh/README.md

 $ git submodule update --rebase --remote
 ```

-You may also use in Windows:
+You may also use update command alias in Windows:
 ```bash
 $ .\gh\ci.ps1 update
 ```